Three Peak Mountain Snowflake (3PMSF)Tires VS M+S Tires

 What Does 3PMSF Mean On a Tire?

-3PMSF stands for the Three Peak Mountain Snowflake Symbol and indicates that the tire is fully prepared for severe winter conditions.
-A tire featuring this symbol on its sidewall has an elastic formula that ensures reliable traction even at extreme temperatures.
-It also has a special structure meant to bite through snow and ice thanks to multiple sipes and biting edges.
-This symbol is assigned to tires by the USTMA, which is a national trade association for tire manufacturers.
+3PMSF stands for the Three Peak Mountain Snowflake Symbol, which indicates that the tire is fully prepared for severe winter conditions.
+A tire with a 3PMSF symbol on its sidewall has an elastic formula that ensures reliable traction even at extreme temperatures.
+The USTMA, a national trade association for tire manufacturers, assigns this symbol to tires.

 Can I Use 3PMSF In the Summer?